bastienjalbert/aptr/README.md

 ![APTR Flow](https://i.imgur.com/oSFC74Z.jpg)

 When I firstly discovered Pabot I was very excited.
 But there were problems when I tried to run my android device tests simultaneously.
-Sometimes sessions were override, or reports were not created correctly.
+Sometimes appium sessions were override, or reports were not created correctly.
 APTR is a tool that I did to simplify at maximum the parallel execution of android tests.
 It used a custom pabot version to get screenshots correctly.